Torres del Paine Circuit

 • Hiking socks.

-• Sandals (for after hikes).
+• Sandals (for the hikes or after them).

 • Bathing suit.